Common pitfalls in OMS design

 Reason: Function OmsConfig:getInitialStatus has only one return value, so it’s impossible to start from another “initial” state.

 Solution: In most cases, this is a mistake, and the transition between some states is missing.
-Adding transition makes the process correct.
-For example, adding transition payment doneshipped with the ship event brings the whole process to a correct state.
+Adding a transition makes the process correct.
+For example, adding the payment doneshipped transition with the ship event brings the whole process to a correct state.

 img

-You can change order items’ states through a manual call, and this way, use the states without inbound transitions.
-On the one hand, this helps not to overwhelm the process with 10+ transitions to a cancellation process.
-On the other hand, though, this makes the process definition incomplete and, thus, this approach is not recommended.
+You can change order items’ states using a manual call, which lets you use the states without inbound transitions.
+This prevents overwhelming the process with 10+ transitions to a cancellation process.
+However, this makes the process definition incomplete, so this approach is not recommended.

 More than one main process

-When placing an order, this issue entails an error like this one:
+When placing an order, this issue entails an error like the following:

 Exception - Unknown state: new in "/data/vendor/spryker/oms/src/Spryker/Zed/Oms/